10 Things You’ll Spend More on in Retirement

 The National Council on Aging also offers tips for seniors to manage debt.

-Americans age 65 and up, even with their reduced income, contribute almost 11% more to religious, educational, charitable and political organizations than people from 55 to 64.
-Retirees age 75 and older donate even more, on average.
+Americans age 65 and up, even with their reduced income, contribute more to religious, educational, charitable and political organizations than people from 55 to 64.
+According to Philanthropy Roundtable, giving peaks at ages 61-75, when 77% of households donate.
+And according to Age Wave, retirees contribute 42% of all dollars given to charity and 45% of total volunteer hours.

 Part of this phenomenon is psychological.
 Researchers have found that older adults take more pleasure in charitable donations than their younger counterparts.
 On the other hand, older retirees may have less control over their finances than they realize.
 A diminished capacity for financial decision-making in retirement is “extremely common,” says Daniel Marson, a neurology professor at the University of Alabama at Birmingham.
 “In fact, I might say it’s inevitable.”

-Before retirement, the average household spends $101 each year on reading.
+Before retirement, the average household spends $104 each year on reading.
 Yes, it’s a category tracked by the Bureau of Labor Statistics that includes the cost of books and audiobooks, as well as devices such as a Kindle.
-In retirement, the average household spends $173 each year, a 73% increase.
+In retirement, the average household spends $152 each year.

 How do you cut those expenses?
 Try your local library for free hardcover books, audiobooks, magazines and, increasingly, online access to streaming services.